agrawalvaibhav79/aws-data-solutions-day-document-data-lake/workshop/content/ExploringDataLake/Lab2/_index.md

 {{% notice info %}}
 The actual bucket name for your lab will be similar NOT exactly the same
 {{% /notice %}}
-2.3 Target S3 node with Format = Parquet and S3 target location similar to `s3://labdatalake/parquet/hospital_beds/`
+2.3 Target S3 node with Format = Parquet and S3 target location similar to `s3://labdatalake/parquet/hospital_beds/` .
+S3 bucket would have **`dmslabs3bucket`** in the name.
 2.4 On Job details tab input following; Name = `hospital_beds_parquet_job`
     IAM Role = `AWSGlueServiceRole-labdatalake`, Job bookmark = `Disable`.
     Click Save.